 Currently there are also a number of other global regulatory developments which could impact Prudential's businesses in the many jurisdictions in which they operate.
-These include the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") and its subsequent amendments in the US which provided for a comprehensive overhaul of the financial services industry within the US including reforms to financial services entities, products and markets, the work of the Financial Stability Board (the "FSB") in the area of systemic risk including the reassessment of the designation of Global Systemically Important Insurers ("G-SIIs"), and the Insurance Capital Standard (the "ICS") being developed by the International Association of Insurance Supervisors (the "IAIS").
+These include the Dodd-Frank Wall Street Reform and Consumer Protection Act ('Dodd-Frank Act') and its subsequent amendments in the US which provided for a comprehensive overhaul of the financial services industry within the US including reforms to financial services entities, products and markets, the work of the Financial Stability Board (the 'FSB') in the area of systemic risk including the reassessment of the designation of Global Systemically Important Insurers ('G-SIIs'), and the Insurance Capital Standard (the 'ICS') being developed by the International Association of Insurance Supervisors (the 'IAIS').
 In addition, regulators in a number of jurisdictions in which the Group operates are further developing their local capital regimes.
 Across Asia this includes China, Hong Kong, Singapore, Thailand and India.
 There remains a high degree of uncertainty over the potential impact of such changes on the Group.

-In November 2019 the International Association of Insurance Supervisors (IAIS) adopted the Common Framework ("ComFrame") which establishes supervisory standards and guidance focusing on the effective group-wide supervision of Internationally Active Insurance Groups ("IAIGs").
+In November 2019 the IAIS adopted the Common Framework ('ComFrame') which establishes supervisory standards and guidance focusing on the effective group-wide supervision of Internationally Active Insurance Groups ('IAIGs').
 The ComFrame proposals, which include the ICS, could result in enhanced capital and regulatory measures for IAIGs.
 Prudential was included in the first register of IAIGs released by the IAIS on 1 July 2020 and was designated an IAIG by the Hong Kong IA following an assessment against the established criteria in ComFrame.

-In November 2019 the FSB endorsed a new Holistic Framework ("HF"), intended for the assessment and mitigation of systemic risk in the insurance sector, for implementation by the IAIS in 2020 and has suspended G-SII designations until completion of a review to be undertaken in 2022.
-Many of the previous G-SII measures have already been adopted into the Insurance Core Principles ("ICPs") and ComFrame.
+In November 2019 the FSB endorsed a new Holistic Framework ('HF'), intended for the assessment and mitigation of systemic risk in the insurance sector, for implementation by the IAIS in 2020 and has suspended G-SII designations until completion of a review to be undertaken in 2022.
+Many of the previous G-SII measures have already been adopted into the Insurance Core Principles ('ICPs') and ComFrame.
 As an IAIG, Prudential is expected to be subject to these measures.
 The HF also includes a monitoring element for the identification of a build-up of systemic risk and to enable supervisors to take action where appropriate.
-As a result of the Covid-19 pandemic, this monitoring requirement has been replaced with a Covid-19-focused exercise for 2020.
-In June 2020 the IAIS published an application paper on the liquidity risk elements introduced into the ICPs and ComFrame.
-A public consultation on the development of liquidity metrics to be used as an ancillary indicator for monitoring is planned for Q4 2020, with a further consultation focused on macroeconomic elements expected to follow in 2021.
+As a result of the Covid-19 pandemic, this monitoring requirement has been replaced with a Covid-19-focused exercise for 2020, with annual monitoring expected to recommence in 2021.
+In November 2020 the IAIS launched a public consultation on phase 1 of a proposed liquidity metric to be used as an ancillary indicator in the monitoring of the build-up of systemic risk.
+This followed a more general consultation on liquidity metrics earlier in 2020.
+Consultations on a phase 2 liquidity metric, as well as on macroeconomic elements of the HF, are expected to follow.
+The FSB published its 2020 Resolution Report in November 2020, highlighting intra-group connectedness and funding in resolution as key areas of attention for its work on resolution planning.
+Resolution will continue to be a near term focus in the FSB's financial stability work and may inform decisions around the reformed G-SII designation in 2022.